SkylerCrook/cse15l-lab-reports/Week2LabReport.md

   * it is a string which contains all of the strings passed by the user through the url
 * The handleRequest method
   * this method takes in the url passed by ther user
-  * if the url contains the correct syntax of ( /add-message?s=" ), then anything after the comma will get added to the string
+  * if the url contains the correct syntax of ( /add-message?s=" ), then anything after the equal sign will get added to the string
-  * If the url is not recognized, the website will print "404 Not Found" and nothing will be added to the myPage tring
+  * If the url is not recognized, the website will print "404 Not Found" and nothing will be added to the myPage string
 * The main method
   * this method runs the code and creates the local host for the web server

 **Running the Web Server**

 Here is a screenshot of the page after the first input
 <img width="600" alt="LocalHostInput1SS" src="https://user-images.githubusercontent.com/105748004/214971367-dfdd20e2-6524-43c5-be85-1c699d004580.png">

 * Methods